bbauska/W3Cx-5of5/README.md

 -   Do you know other libraries similar to HowlerJS, useful for manipulating audio (streamed or as sound samples)?

--   Your instructor wrote some open source WebAudio applications\.... find which ones! :-)
+-   Your instructor wrote some open source WebAudio applications&#41;. find which ones! :-)

 -   You can also use another funny library for synthesizing 8 bits sound